Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Augmented LRFS-based Filter for GOT Problem

 where

 If we take the augmented LRFS $\mathsf{W}$ as a special LRFS, one can find that the above equation is exactly the equation (25) in Ref.~\cite{Vo2013labeled} .

-Apart from the surviving targets, at the next time, there maybe exist the newborn targets.
-According to Ref.~\cite{Reuter2014label}, the set of newborn targets at the next time can be formulated as an LMB RFS $\mathbf{Y}$ distributed according to
+Apart from the surviving objects, at the next time, there maybe exist the newborn objects.
+According to Ref.~\cite{Reuter2014label}, the set of newborn objects at the next time can be formulated as an LMB RFS $\mathbf{Y}$ distributed according to